patricklago21/hausKeeper/README.md

 # Description

-HausKeepr is a gig-economy app designed to connect housekeepers to client or working professionals, allowing for an easy and convenient way of getting assistance on house work.
+HausKeepr is a gig-economy app designed to connect housekeepers to clients or working professionals, allowing for an easy and convenient way of getting assistance on house work.

 1. [MVP Link & Screenshots](#mvp)
 2. [The User Story ](#story)